C1 Local planning schemes are more consistent C2(i) Approvals are quicker and easier for small business in commercial and mixed-use centres

 C5 Referral processes are well defined and coordinated

-The Department is identifying opportunities to trial and formalise streamlined processing of minor amendments to structure plans and activity centre plans (soon to become precinct plans under draft State Planning Policy 7.2 – Precinct Design).
+The Department is identifying opportunities to trial and formalise streamlined processing of minor amendments to structure plans and activity centre plans (now known as precinct plans under State Planning Policy 7.2 – Precinct Design).

 C6 Structure and precinct planning tools are fit-for-purpose